makersacademy/frontend-api-challenge/README.md

 Throughout implementation, I console.logged lots of things to ensure I knew what was happening.
 I originally wrote this in vanilla JS and then rewrote it in jquery to make it cleaner.

 The page is clunky - some timeouts could probably be reduced - but it works.
+At present, if I delete a post, unless the timeout is long then reloading the peeps doesn't register that it has been deleted.

 I've tried to ensure that it's DRY.
 I created custom headers so that I could reuse the postData function, passing it a different header where necessary.